 “The 2017-18 season will be the tenth under His Highness Sheikh Mansour’s stewardship.
 In the context of more than 120 years of Club history, this is a relatively short period of time, but it has been one of significant growth, with much learned and much gained on a journey that still has a long way to go.
 We enter this season with a justifiable sense of ambition and expectation.
 A feeling shared by everyone who is passionate about Manchester City.
 For me that is the greatest indicator of the progress we have made since 2008.”

 Al Mubarak paid tribute to departing stars such as Pablo Zabaleta, Jesus Navas, Bacary Sagna and Gael Clichy, whilst also acknowledging the role played by Manchester's emergency services following the terrorist attack at the Manchester Arena in May.

 Chief Executive Officer Ferran Soriano admitted that the 2016-17 campaign had been a disappointing one, but made it clear that the team had a bright future under Pep Guardiola's tutelage.
+Indeed the Blues are currently odds-on favourites with the bookmakers to win the Premier League this season, according to online sports betting Titanbet.
 Soriano said, “We finished the first season of this chapter without any trophies and we will never be satisfied with that, but at the same time, it was a season of promise and progress.
 We scored more goals, created more chances, had the highest level of possession in the league and achieved 12 points more than the previous season.
 More importantly, several times during the season, our team showed exactly the type of quality football we want to be playing, with some very impressive displays.